7for4 - Splash

 The quality and strength of Zenk's compositions are also further in evidence as the album moves towards its conclusion in the final two tracks.
 Lesson Learned has some delightful piano parts that are offset against its darker and heavier elements.
 The album concludes with the plaintive opening of Doubt and Ask.
 This piece soon transforms into an all-out guitar-borne assault, characterised by a charming bass and keys middle section that glides along.
 An accompanied, spoken-word passage swiftly follows.
 The addition of spoken words seems to be a feature of a number of releases that I have recently heard or reviewed and in my view this trend rarely adds extra depth to the music.
 Nevertheless, here the spoken interlude serves as a useful bridge for the piece's much darker concluding passage and atmospheric ending.

 Overall, 7for4 has created a release that is saturated with proficiently confident playing.
-It contains a rich tapestry of diverse and skillfully arranged compositions.
+It contains a rich tapestry of diverse and skilfully arranged compositions.
 At first I found the onslaught of guitar too bombastic and overbearing.
 Over time though, I found myself growing to like Splash.
 With greater familiarity, I was able to look beyond its bold, vociferous moments and was able to discern its many subtle qualities.

 If you like guitar-dominated instrumental music, that has energy and sensitivity, then 7for 4 is well worth hearing.